mbucko/openleetcode/README.md

 [0, 0]
 ```

-Strings are not yet supported for C++.
-Once I have more time I'll add the support.
+For C++ the supported types are: integral types, strings, vector of integral types.

+### List of LeetCode Problems
+* TwoSum
+* LongestSubstringWithoutRepeatingCharacters
+The problem names are automatically extracted from the folder names inside **data/problems/**.

 ### Note
-Curently only C++ s supported but the framework is setup such that other languages can be added.
+Curently only C++ is supported but the framework is setup such that other languages can be added.
 Also, the question description and the solution is yet to be worked on.

 ### Requirements
 This project requires the following to run: